nalinir/nalinir.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Master's student at NYU studying biologically inspired hybrid spiking-nonspiking neural networks.
-Prior to this, I worked as a strategy consultant and then data scientist at Altman Solon working on a Higher Order Hidden Markov Model application and later several avenues (improving training/fine-tuning of our Object Detection and Classification models, implementing a Segmentation model, geospatial data refinements) to improve our Computer Vision pole detection models.
+Prior to this, I worked as a strategy consultant and then data scientist at Altman Solon.
+At Altman, I worked on a Higher Order Hidden Markov Model application and later on several avenues (improving training/fine-tuning of our Object Detection and Classification models, implementing a Segmentation model, geospatial data refinements) to improve our Computer Vision pole detection models.